Rock and Water Lessons

 To deliver the Rock and Water Primary programme to students, educators must have attended the Primary Workshop.
 It is advised that if a school is looking to implement Rock and Water school-wide that at least two staff are Accredited trainers.

-For Colleges and beyond
+For Intermediates, Colleges and beyond

 Colleges often use Rock and Water as part of their pastoral programme, Health programme or Religious Studies curriculum.
 It can be used as a general personal development programme for all students, and also to target key behaviours or groups of students.

-To strengthen your programme further we have a USB (containing numerous resources and lesson plans), fantastic posters, DVDs, strike pads, a theory book, a case study book and more available from Rock and Water NZ.
+To further strengthen your programme we have a USB (containing numerous resources and lesson plans), fantastic posters, DVDs, strike pads, a theory book, a case study book and more available from Rock and Water NZ.